Leave the classroom behind, and take your learning into the world!

 Study abroad with Michigan Tech faculty in northern England in during the summer.

-Professor Carl Blair and other faculty across campus lead the five-week program, "Crossing Borders," in
+Professor Carl Blair across campus lead the five-week program, "Crossing Borders," in Northern England

 Get to know Cumbria, Northern England, and Southern Scotland through a mix of archaeology and other liberal arts topics.
 Students learn the culture through a mix of field trips, and classwork.

 Today Cumbria is a predominantly rural county focused on tourism and agriculture.
 In the past, it was one of the most significant political and economic hubs of England.
 Cumbria's roots go back to early Medieval England where the region was part of the British Kingdom of Strathclyde.
 Hadrian's Wall runs across the northern part of the country.

 Many of the industrial revolution's early developments took place in West Cumbria.
 The region was one of the most important parts of the Romantic Period, including the Lake District, now site of a national park to preserve the region's nature and character.
 Cumbria's current economic and cultural revival is characterized by the newly formed University of Cumbria, established in 2007 in Carlisle.

 Carlisle is Cumbria's only city, with a population of about 80,000.
 We'll visit the 12th Century Carlisle Castle, and Carlisle Cathedral, circa 1123.
 The city has many cultural centers and extensive shopping.
 Located on the main north-south road and rail routes, it's a convenient base for exploring northern England and southern Scotland.

 We'll take six day trips, and a four-night excursion to Durham and York.
 Transportation is provided.
 Readings and discussions about the places we visit are part of each experience.